 On TD's the number from 49 to 53 refers to the year of windscreen manufacture.
 A more precise date of screen manufacture can easily be determined by the position of the dot above the word TRIPLEX.
 If placed above the T, it indicates it was made in the first quarter, above the R it means the second, above the letter I in the third and above the P it shows that the screen was made in the last quarter.
 In both of the illustrations in my possession, the glass was made in 1952, evidenced by the number 52.
 In the illustration with the feint ASI at the top the dot is above the P indicating it was made in the fourth quarter of that year.
 It is not at all unusual to have an original screen manufactured in 1951 fitted to a car that was built in early 1952.
 The glass obviously precedes the build date of the car and is almost always from the previous quarter.

 It is a Roads and Maritime Services requirement in NSW that all windscreens carry the ASI compliant logo.
-I was unable to source a screen manufacturer here able to supply a replacement screen for my TD with an accurate Triplex logo and as originality is important to me, I have had the range of 16 reversible and reusable TD stencils made locally in stainless steel.
-They cover the entire period of TD manufacture from the 4th quarter of 1949 to the 3rd quarter of 1953 and can be either acid etched or media blasted.
-Peter Hehir has a limited supply of masks for the TD/TF Triplex Plate etchings.
+I was unable to source a screen manufacturer here able to supply a replacement screen for my TD with an accurate Triplex logo.
+As originality is important to me, I had attempted to have the range of 16 reversible TD stencils made here in Australia in stainless steel.
+They were designed to cover the entire period of TD manufacture from the 4th quarter of 1949 to the 3rd quarter of 1953.
+The brief was for them to be able to be either acid etched or media blasted.
+However the stencils from the Qld manufacturer Mastercut were unusable as the font was too small to permit either the acid or the media to reach the glass.
+I’m presently looking into using another medium from a stencil supplier here in Sydney.

 The radiator medallions where made of a cast metal, plated and then filled in with an enamel.
 The base MGTD used a brown and cream version while MK II TD's and TF's used black and white.
 These medallions are almost impossible to repair by a layman and you can either buy new ones of have your originals restored.
 Maxwell Enamels does an excellent job of restoring enamel badges and emblems.